1. Keep your new ferret and existing ferret caged separately for a few weeks after

 5. Give your current ferret lots of attention and praise during the introduction of the new ferret.
 Your current ferret may feel left out or jealous if you are spending lots of time with your new ferrets.
 For more information on ferret introductions, check out The EverythingFerret Complete Guide to Ferrets and Ferret Care!

-For more great tips on Litter box training and how to teach your ferret some Fun Tricks, purchase The EverythingFerret Complete Guide to Ferrets and Ferret Care.
+For more information on ferret introductions, purchase The EverythingFerret Complete Guide to Ferrets and Ferret Care.